 Hopefully this guide to TextExpander has pointed you in the right direction on how to use this incredibly powerful Mac utility, but it’s really only scratching the surface.
 We’d love to hear how you’re using TextExpander in the comments!

 If you’re interested in checking out TextExpander, there’s a free trial available on their website.
-If you’re ready to jump in, Asian Efficiency readers can save 10% on their purchase of TextExpander using this referral link.

 Do you want to see more examples of our personal systems and workflows?
 We reveal them all on our Personal Systems seminar.
 It’s completely free and you’ll get to see the exact step-by-step systems and workflows that we personally use to be insanely productive.
 Register for the next available seminar here.